 - Relatively easy and productive birding among the most scenically impressive areas of the province.

-- Over 200 species of birds; including 20+ species of warblers, a dozen shorebirds, seven wrens, six vireos, five hummingbirds, and many others.
+- Up to 200 species of birds; including many warblers, a dozen shorebirds, six wrens, five vireos, four hummingbirds, and many others.

-- Visiting some renowned touristic hotspots and travelling off the beaten path too!
+- Visiting some renowned tourist hotspots and travelling off the beaten path too!

 - Two spectacular boat trips.